APPLY FOR A DIVORCE

 If one party applies for the divorce, then an appearance is required by either the applicant or their legal representative on the day of Court if there are children under the age of 18 years.
 If there are no children of the marriage under 18 years then an appearance is not required.

 When one party is applying for a divorce, after the documents have been filed with the Court, it is imperative that those documents are served upon the other spouse within a certain time frame.
 The other party also needs to sign an acknowledgement of service documentation which is then returned to the applicant for them to file with the Court.

 Once the divorce is listed in Court it is considered by the Registrar either in open Court if it requires an appearance or in their chambers if it does not require an appearance.
 If the Divorce is granted, the Family Law Act states that it will not become absolute until one month and one day after that Court date.
-A Divorce Order Certificate is sent by the Court to both the husband and wife or their legal representatives after that one-month time frame.
+A Divorce Order Certificate will become available for the parties one month and a day after the Divorce is granted.